How Much Sugar Can I Have On The If It Fits Your Macros Diet

 Want that ice cream cone on a hot summers day?

 Now, with this said, is there a limit?
-How much can you really eat without seeing a sacrifice in the fat loss results?
+How much can you really eat before you see the scale go up?

 But what’s the deal with sugar, specifically?
-How much sugar can you eat while using the If It Fits Your Macros approach?
+How much sugar can you eat while tracking macros or at least… counting calories (Yeah, I said it..)

 Let’s take a closer look at sugar and macro dieting so that you can fully understand this issue.